grimy86/Muninn/README.md

 - [Contributors](#contributors)

 ## Purpose
-Corvus exposes Windows data such as process, thread, module, handle, token, etc. information through a layered internal design.
+Muninn exposes Windows data such as process, thread, module, handle, token, etc. information through a layered internal design.
 It bridges raw native system calls and structured C++ data models without introducing hidden side effects or runtime magic.

 The SDK is designed for: